readmeio/markdown/docs/tables.md

     | L1   |  `code`  |   $12 |
     | L2   | _italic_ |    $1 |

-> ❗️ Table cells may contain inline decorations only.
->
-> Lists, headings, and other block-level Markdown components are not valid and will cause errors.

 ### Examples

 This example also shows off custom theming!